 Three other Polish teams made their second step in the 4-way progression in the same three months last year.
 Crazy Donut, Air Feel and Star4s... (more)

-Have you heard that the Moravian Flyers and Smaljlici families have tied only one of 24 rounds? posted: Jan 5th, 2021 NSL News updates from Poland and Czech Republic have regularly covered 4-way activities in both countries for years.
+Did you know that the Moravian Flyers and Smaljlici families have tied only one of 24 rounds? posted: Jan 5th, 2021 NSL News updates from Poland and Czech Republic have regularly covered 4-way activities in both countries for years.
 Three indoor meets of the Flyspot Liga between October and December then connected teams from both countries recently.

 One of the updates from the Flyspot events in Poland pointed out that two new teams from the Czech Republic, Moravia Flyers and Smaljlici, traveled to Poland for the same three league meets, together with 4-way junior team Rusalky.
 The story on 27 December 2020 provided details of the Rusalky trip to Flyspot Wroclaw.